typsy-dev/documentation/ApiV2.md

 POST to https://api.typsy.com/v2/accounts/create

 ### Request
+Required
  - name: Name of your property
  - vanityName: The name of the property that the Users will see
  - tzIdentifier: The timezone which the property operates in (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
  - country: 2 letter country code the property resides in (https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)
  - identifier: The internal code your company uses to identify its properties, needed to identify which child account Users will be created in when using the User API
+ Optional
- - structures: Used for creating venues/departments/groups within your account to sort your Users into - optional, structures can also be created via the Users API
+ - structures: Used for creating structures (venues/departments/groups) within your account to sort your Users into
- - teams: Used for creating teams within your account to sort your Users into - optional, teams can also be created via the Users API
+ - teams: Used for creating teams within your account to sort your Users into

 ```
 {